 Interested in seeing more National Parks?
 Check-out our Kobuk and Gates National Parks Trip.

 Bering Land Bridge National Preserve is a volcanic landscape on the Seward Peninsula, north of Nome, Alaska.
 Rocky spires jut from the green tundra, volcanic craters shelter musk oxen from the coastal winds and hot springs feed rivers teeming with fish.
 This is likely the first place where people stepped foot in North America and it is largely unchanged since.
-From our base at Serpentine Hot Springs we spend the bulk of 3 days hiking and birding in this remnant of the Bering Land Bridge.
+From our base at Serpentine Hot Springs we spend our time hiking and birding in this remnant of the Bering Land Bridge.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.